- Chevrolet Equinox car insurance costs an average of $1,588 per year, $794 for a 6-month policy, or $132 per month.

 - The cost to insure teen drivers is expensive.
 Average rates for full coverage Equinox car insurance costs $5,696 per year for a 16-year-old driver, $5,294 per year for a 17-year-old driver, and $4,936 per year for an 18-year-old driver.

 - Driving violations increase insurance rates.
 To get the cheapest rates, it just makes good sense to be a safe driver.
-As a matter of fact, just one or two minor moving violations can increase insurance cost by up to $412 per year.
+As a matter of fact, just one or two minor moving violations can increase insurance costs by up to $412 per year.
 Being convicted of a serious infraction such as reckless driving could raise rates by an additional $1,430 or more.

 - As you get older, car insurance rates go down.
-The difference in insurance rates for an Equinox between a 60-year-old driver ($1,416 per year) and a 20-year-old driver ($3,124 per year) is $1,708, or a difference of 54.7%.
+The difference in insurance rates for an Equinox between a 60-year-old driver ($1,416 per year) and a 20-year-old driver ($3,124 per year) is $1,708, or a difference of 75.2%.

 - Prepare for sticker shock for high-risk insurance.
 For a 30-year-old driver, having a tendency to get into accidents or receive driving citations increases the cost by $1,898 or more per year.

-What is the cheapest Chevrolet Equinox insurance?
+What is the cheapest Chevy Equinox to insure?

 The cheapest model of Chevy Equinox to insure is the base LS model at $1,524 per year, or about $127 per month.
 Other trims like the LS and LT 2WD models cost a little more than the L version but are still quite affordable.